 About the hospital

-University Hospital Augsburg includes a total of 23 clinics and three institutes, as well as other medical areas and centres.
-More than 6,500 employees, including about 900 doctors and 2,500 nurses, take care of patients' health.
+University Hospital Augsburg includes a total of 23 clinics and three institutes, as well as other medical areas and centers.
+More than 6,500 employees, including about 900 doctors and 2,500 nurses, care for the health.
 The hospital has 1,541 inpatient and daycare beds.
-The clinic's doctors treat more than 65,000 inpatients and 175,000 outpatients every year.
+The clinic's doctors treat more than 65,000 inpatients and 175,000 outpatients yearly.
 The hospital also has a pharmacy that meets all quality standards and provides hospital patients with everything they need.

-The hospital has modern CT scanners, magnetic resonance tomography, ultrasound and endoscopic instruments.
+The hospital has modern CT scanners, magnetic resonance tomography, ultrasound, and endoscopic instruments.
 In addition to technical know-how, university dispensaries also offer direct access to medical innovation - patients benefit from advances in medicine and technology early.
-The hospital has a specialized pediatric pain centre where doctors offer multimodal pain therapy that includes all factors in treating chronic pain.
-The formation of interdisciplinary outpatient clinics enables a close exchange between attending physicians in diagnosing and developing a personalized treatment for the patient.
+The hospital has a specialized pediatric pain center where doctors offer multimodal pain therapy that includes all factors in treating chronic pain.
+The formation of interdisciplinary outpatient clinics enables a close exchange between attending physicians in diagnosing and developing personalized treatment for the patient.
 Many patients avoid hospital stays thanks to the medical services offered by university outpatient clinics.
-University Hospital Augsburg is essential in supplying patients throughout the region with important blood products.
-In addition to its own needs, the hospital supplies many oncology centres and other clinics.
+University Hospital Augsburg supplies patients throughout the region with essential blood products.
+In addition to its own needs, the hospital supplies many oncology centers and clinics.

 The hospital has an advanced emergency department where the medical team treats patients with severe injuries and acute pathological conditions around the clock.
-Departments such as allergology and dermatology, gynaecology, and otolaryngology work with the department of paediatrics to provide interdisciplinary care to patients of all ages.
-Specialized departments include vascular and endovascular surgery, pulmonology, rheumatology, oncology, nephrology, neurosurgery, nuclear medicine and radiology.
-Particular attention is paid to physiotherapy and occupational therapy, which support the patient in retraining, improving and maintaining mobility and functionality.
+Departments such as allergology and dermatology, gynecology, and otolaryngology work with the department of pediatrics to provide interdisciplinary care to patients of all ages.
+Specialized departments include vascular and endovascular surgery, pulmonology, rheumatology, oncology, nephrology, neurosurgery, nuclear medicine, and radiology.
+Particular attention is paid to physiotherapy and occupational therapy, which support the patient in retraining, improving, and maintaining mobility and functionality.

-What range of services does the University Hospital Augsburg provide?
+What range of services does the University Hospital Augsburg offer?

-The clinic provides all levels of medical care, starting with an emergency, outpatient and inpatient cure.
-Doctors treat skin, rheumatological, oncological and nephrological diseases and offer quality neurosurgical, endovascular and tumour interventions for children and adults.
+The clinic provides all levels of medical care, starting with an emergency, outpatient, and inpatient cure.
+Doctors treat skin, rheumatological, oncological, and nephrological diseases and offer quality neurosurgical, endovascular, and tumor interventions for children and adults.

-What is the speciality of pediatric treatment in the medical centre?
+What is the specialty of the pediatric center?

-Specialists offer a wide range of surgical procedures for kids starting from simple one-day surgeries up to robotic interventions.
+Specialists offer a wide range of surgical procedures for kids, from simple one-day surgeries to robotic interventions.
 Doctors specialize in pain syndromes in children of varying intensity and causes.
 In addition, narrowly specialized departments for adults are available for children

 Why should oncology patients choose the clinic?

-Properly trained doctors and cooperation with the research centre brought innovative molecular oncology therapy to life.
-As a result, doctors can individually adapt treatment methods to the patient (personalized tumour medicine) with the help of modern technologies, such as sequencing.
+Properly trained doctors and cooperation with the research center brought innovative molecular oncology therapy to life.
+As a result, doctors can individually adapt treatment methods to the patient (personalized tumor medicine) with the help of modern technologies, such as sequencing.

 Is the hospital suitable for cardiac surgery?

-The clinic is one of the best for cardiac surgery and provides minimally invasive interventions on the heart valve thanks to innovative equipment.
+The clinic is one of the best for cardiac surgery and provides minimally invasive cardiac valve interventions thanks to innovative equipment.
 Doctors are skilled in TAVE and heart surgery without curing the ribs.